 We stared at each other.
 Belushi swore it was a third voice that screwed up the duet.
 Jace looked chagrined.

 “Let’s find some surfer girls.
 I refuse to do falsetto ever again,” he declared as we jumped into the Wreck, heading for the Hills.

 At Nicholson’s, valet parking refused to take the Wreck.
 Belushi stared real hard at him, until the valet recognized him.
-I threw him the keys and we walked into the upper level of Jack Nicholson’s five level Hollywood Hills house.
+I threw him the keys.
+We walked into the upper level of Jack Nicholson’s five level Hollywood Hills house.
 The party was on the bottom level by a large pool.
-Belushi put his arm around me and we marched to the bar.
+Belushi put his arm around me.
+We marched to the bar.
 He was wearing Bermuda shorts, sandals and an oversized logo tee-shirt.
 I was in my Miami uniform, jeans, buttons-missing button-down and no shoes.
 People were already gossiping.
 My New York Post fame meant nothing at Nicholson’s.
 I knew I looked like a Santa Monica pickup on an extended date.
 We dispelled those rumors by plopping next to four bikini-clad lovelies, giving them the bum’s rush.
 At least they recognized Belushi.
 We stuck our feet in the pool.

 “You ladies need drinks,” Belushi decided, sending me off to obtain the punch of the day, at least that’s what the hand-drawn note said at the bar.
 We had already downed our first cup, tossing them over our heads.
 Somehow I managed six cups of punch with much spillage.

 “You better watch out,” the girls warned us too late.
-“Jack always provides the LSD special .
+“Jack always provides a LSD spiked punch .

 “Too late now,” Belushi declared.
 “Acid makes me horny.”

 He was making out with the two girls on either side of him.